 saltier Mediterranean caused by the higher evaporation

 But what happened then offshore?
 If the salts were related to a pan-Mediterranean event, salt should also have accumulated in the deeper parts of the sea.
-Only in the 1960s, studies of the reflection of seismic waves (echoes of vibrations sent from a boat) started to show ubiquitous evidence of a layer a few hundred meters below the sea floor.
-It was named the 'M reflector', and extended laterally up to approximately the 1500 m depth contour of the present sea, suggesting that one single process was responsible for it.
-Today we know that below the M reflector about 10% of the salt contained in the entire global ocean is trapped since the Messinian times.
+Only in the 1960s, studies of the reflection of seismic waves (echoes of vibrations sent from a boat) started to show ubiquitous evidence of a disruption of the sediment layers, a few hundred meters below the seafloor.
+It was named the 'M reflector', and extended laterally up to approximately the 1500 m depth contour of the present sea, suggesting a widespread erosion event.
+Besides, the M reflector seemed to have formed simultaneously with the accumulation of a thick layer of a peculiar rock visible in the seismic reflections from the deepest parts of the Mediterranean basin.
+Today we know that this layer trapped about 10% of the oceans' salt during the Messinian times.

 Distribution of Messinian salts in the Mediterranean